uloga/decorator/README.md

 What's Next?
 ------------
-I'm currently working on angular js components as well as on a new extensive and responsive documentation website.
-Bower, SASS and LESS support will also be incuded.
+I'm currently rewriting the framework into a lighter cleaner version with a awesome integration of angular.js Bower, SASS and LESS support will also be incuded.
 Please stay tuned by following the project here on github.